johanberntsson/thewall/README.md

 This repository includes the a binary called thewall.d64 which can be used in an C64 emulator such as [Vice](http://vice-emu.sourceforge.net/) or any other emulator that can handle the d64 virtual floppy disc format.

+The 2020 version gives bonus points if you smash many bricks at the same time, allows cursor keys, and includes better instructions.

 Building
 -----